Skip to Main Content

 1. What potential search words and subjects are you finding in your topic areas?

-1. What trends are you seeing in the literature from the article titles, journal titles, publication types, abstracts, subjects, and authors?
+1. What themes are you seeing in the literature from the article titles, journal titles, publication types, abstracts, subjects, and authors?